TheTexta/obsidian-main/Economics/Income elasticity of demand.md

 Positive Income elasticity indicates::The good is a normal good, increasing in consumption as income increases Negative Income Elasticity indicates::The good is an inferior good, decreasing in consumption as income increases, eg. fast food.

+YED between 0 and 1::Indicates the good is a necessity, slightly decreasing in demand as income increases.

 Income elasticity as it relates to shift of demand::As income increases, the income elasticity dictates the type of shift that occurs on the [[demand curve]], be it a leftward or rightward shift.

 ## Formula